pepicrft/catalysis-framework/packages/website/docs/contributors/get-started.md

 4. Run `bin/create-project` if you want to create a new app or `bin/gestalt` to run the Gestalt CLI.
 5. Voilà 🎉.

-Before debugging and contributing code, we recommend gaining some context around [the project architecture](/docs/contributors/architecture).

 :::tip Shadowenv
 Shadowenv activates project-scoped environments.
 For example, we include the `bin/` directory of the project in the `PATH` environment variable,